rtilky/AES_Accelerator_IoT_Camera_Demo/README.md

 11. Double clock on the processing_system (PS).
 Under Clock Configuration -> PL Fabric Clocks, set

 - Set FCLK_CLK_0 to 71 MHz
-- Set FCLK_CLK_1 to 35 MHz
+- Set FCLK_CLK_1 to 34.782608 MHz

 ![PS Configuration](/images/ps_tutorial.png)

 12. Double click on bluetooth_uart

-- Set External CLK Freqency to 35 MHz
+- Set External CLK Freqency to 34.782608 MHz

 ![Bluetooth Configuration](/images/bluetooth_tutorial.png)

-13. On the toolbar, click Validate Block Design.
+13. On the toolbar, click *Validate Block Design*.
 (And pray for no errors :) )

-14. Click Regenerate Layout on the toolbar.
+14. Click *Regenerate Layout* on the toolbar.
 You should have something similar to the following schematic.
 Save the block design.

 ![PL Schematic](/images/overview.png)

-15. On top of the toolbar of block design window, click on the Address Editor tab.
+15. On top of the toolbar of block design window, click on the *Address Editor* tab.
 Record the Offset Address of

 - processing_system7_0
   - -> Data
     - -> axi_dma_0
     - -> axilite_aes_cntl_0

 16. Go to Tools -> Settings -> Project Settings -> Implementation

 - Change the Strategy under Options to Performance_ExtraTimingOpt

 17. Run Synthesis.
 Run Implementation.
 Generate Bitstream.

-18. File -> Export -> Export Hardware (check Include Bitstream)
+18. File -> Export -> Export Hardware (check Include Bitstream).
+A small window will popup and you can specify the export location or leave it as default.

     **\*Make sure you know where the HDF and BIT files are exported to**
 ---